-The beach has very fine sand like flour and water is clean and clear all the way to the bottom, where there are countless shells.
-It's pretty far in relation to the port (for this reason visitors of Tassos do not know that it exists), so the water is very clear and clean.
-Along the beach is a pine forest with plenty of room to park the car in the shade.
+The beach is several kilometers long, very wide (50m), with sand on the shore and in the water.
+On the beach, there are several modern beach bars where you can get free sunbeds and umbrellas with an ordered drink or coffee.
+In addition to the bars on the beach, you can find volleyball nets, children's toys, baldachin sunbeds.
+Some bars are large and can accommodate up to 2000 visitors, and during the night they work as clubs.
+The beach has very fine sand like flour and water is clean and clear all the way to the bottom, where are countless shells.
+It's pretty far from the port (for this reason visitors of Tassos do not know that it exists), so the water is very clear and clean.
+Along the beach is a pine forest with plenty of parking space in the shade.
 The beach does not have a lot of natural shade.

-In Keramotí there are a few souvenir shops and boutiques, cafes, taverns and restaurants, supermarkets and fast food restaurants.
+In Keramoti there are a few souvenir shops and boutiques, cafes, taverns and restaurants, supermarkets and fast-food restaurants.
 The place is not known for its nightlife as it is almost nonexistent.

 All around Keramoti stretches mountain Lekani where hikers and visitors can enjoy the diverse colorful vegetation, visit a small mountain villages, observe rare birds of prey, and meanders of the river Nestos where they can enjoy rafting or kayaking.
-There are organized and 4x4 off road tours, bird watching, hiking...
+There are organized and 4x4 off-road tours, bird watching, hiking...

-If you like history and archeology, from Keramoti you can easily visit the archaeological site Filipi, one of the most important in Greece, or sites on Thasos and Xanthi.
+If you like history and archeology, from Keramoti you can easily visit the archaeological site Filipi, one of the most important in Greece, or sites on Thassos and Xanthi.
 Kavala is only half an hour away and is ideal for a day trip, shopping, and visiting the old city, the aqueduct and the museum.

 Keramoti population is engaged in agriculture, livestock and fishing, but lately more and more in tourism.
 The main agricultural products are corn, rice, asparagus, cotton, and kiwi.